vedderb/vesc_pkg/tnt/README.md

     * Yaw kp curves, similar to the roll kp curves, modify the current ouput based on yaw input.
     * Instead of using angle, like pitch and roll, yaw is measured in angle change per second (how quickly you rotate the board).
     * Minimum erpm limits yaw response at low speeds.
-    * High erpm scalers allow for the increase or decrease of yaw response at high speeds.
     * New debug section in Specs tab allows for accurate yaw tuning.
-  * Drop Detection
-    * Using the accelerometer the board can detect when the board is in free fall.
-    * When drop is active, the setpoint of the board is set to the current pitch angle.
-This effectively prevents free spin of the motor.
-    * As the board lands, the landing is detected via adjustable motor acceleration and accelerometer parameters.
-    * The board returns to the original setpoint at the defined return speed.
-    * Various parameters allow the user to effect how easily drop is triggered.
-    * New debug section in Specs tab allows for users to view the g-force on the board and understand how well they maintain board level during a drop.
   * Some features and parameters had to be removed in order to make room for new features.
-Hopefully this will only be temporary.
-Removed items included:
-    * Separate braking curve
     * Haptic buzz for temperature and voltage
     * Haptic buzz for duty and current is now on/off.
 Vibrating1 is the haptic type.
     * Startup roll angle hard coded to 45 degrees.
-    * Fault delay roll is now the same as fault delay pitch.
+    * Fault delay roll is now the same as fault delay pitch, called fault delay angle.
     * Feature start up clicks is no longer available.
 * _Fixes/Improvements_
   * Fixed a bug that would prevent high current haptic buzz if surge was engaged.